-Perched at the top of a sheer rock face above the Echaz valley, romantic Lichtenstein Castle was built in 1842 for King Wilhelm of Württemberg.
+Perched at the top of a sheer rock face above the Echaz valley, romantic Lichtenstein Castle was built in 1842 for King Wilhelm of Württemberg and was inspired by a novel by Wilhelm Hauff.
 The armoury, taproom and chapel with its altar panels are well worth a visit.
-The royal living quarters and banqueting hall can be found on the upper floors.

 Добавете тук вашите предпочитания. Запаметете, сортирайте, споделете и разпечатайте своя избор – планирайте изцяло пътуването си в Германия.